excalq/tupac/README.md

 ### User Access

-On the first login, you will use the admin account, however typically, users will use oAuth (in our install, we restrict users to a Google Apps domain).
+On the first login, you will use the admin account, however typically, users will use OAuth (in our install, we restrict users to a Google Apps domain).

 New users will be given a group, either "no_group" or a group specified by admin.

 Groups will have rights to specific tasks, commands, and views.
 Here are details of access control list behavior:

 **Predefined Groups:**
-  * _admin_: Users in this group can do anything, including modifiying other users' rights.
+  * *admin*: Users in this group can do anything, including modifiying other users' rights.
-  * _no_group_: Users that are not memebers of any other group.
+  * *no_group*: Users that are not memebers of any other group.
 This group typically has no or few permissions.

 **Access Objects**
-  * _commands_: SSH commands that can be run on servers
+  * *commands*: SSH commands that can be run on servers
-  * _servers_: individual target servers
+  * *servers*: individual target servers
-  * _environments_: collections of servers
+  * *environments*: collections of servers
-  * _posts_create_: adding and editing post entries
+  * *posts_create*: adding and editing post entries
-  * _posts_moderate_: editing or deleting other people's posts
+  * *posts_moderate*: editing or deleting other people's posts
-  * _routes_: Application's controllers and actions, for allowing/denying access to specific pages/functionality
+  * *routes*: Application's controllers and actions, for allowing/denying access to specific pages/functionality

 ### Adding Commands